 Modern tumble dryers usually use sensors to detect the dampness of laundry inside the drum.
 However, lime in our water, or cleaning agents can form a barely visible lining on the inside of the drum.
 This can interfere with their readings.
 The result can be that laundry can still be a little damp after drying.

-I’ve no idea how common a problem this is.
-Bear in mind that many other faults can cause the same symptoms.
-But if your dryer appears to be working ok except it’s just leaving clothes a little damper than it used to do it’s worth thinking about this issue.
-If you suspect you could have a problem, use a vinegar-based cleaning product to wipe all around the inside of the drum and its paddles.
+I don’t know how common a problem this is.
+However, it is mentioned in a technical repair manual for a tumble dryer I’ve been looking at.
+Bear in mind that many other faults can cause the same symptoms though.
+But if your dryer appears to be working ok, except it’s just leaving clothes a little damper than it used to do it’s worth thinking about this issue.
+If you suspect this is the problem, use a vinegar-based cleaning product to wipe all around the inside of the drum and its paddles.

-If the dryer isn’t drying at all, and you can see it’s not getting hot at all then try this article – Tumble dryer not heating
+If the dryer isn’t drying at all, and you can see it’s not getting hot, then try this article – Tumble dryer not heating